ipersids/2d-maze-game/README.md

 <summary>Backlog</summary>

 - [ ] Implement a final game loop that handles rendering and events.
-- [ ] Implement game states:
-	* Create layout for win and lose states.
-	* Add main menu.
-	* Allow player to choose a character at the start of the game.
 - [ ] Check how to add sounds whit mlx42.

 </details>